Skip to content

 2. Run 3 small tasks end to end.

-4. Then move into skills and subagents.
+5. Then move into subagents and automation.

 How to choose between Codex CLI, App, and IDE extension